ayushxx7/ayush-mandowara-blog/content/DataAnalysis/01-Data-Analysis-With-Python.md

   print(arr1)
   ```

-  Note: Creating an array filled with zeros is as simple as calling the np.zeros function.
+  `Note`: Creating an array filled with zeros is as simple as calling the np.zeros function.
 Here, we are simply creating an array using that method, without giving an data type, due to which the default data type, i.e. float has been used to store the numbers in the array.

 - Example 2
   ```py heading="Example 2: Multidimensional Array filled with (int) zeros"